RippeLab/RRMM/Processing-Pipeline/2_SummaryStatistics/README.md

 # R script to create a summary table

-TODO:
-Input: (1._StephanAnalysis)
-merged object after hand-made QC by stephan
+Input: (1.) merged object after hand-made QC

 1. Creates a Summary table
 2. Splits object into Tumor and ME